kncaputo/underrated/README.md

 After completing a simplified version of this project as part of Module 3 of the Turing School of Software and Design's Front-End Engineering Program, we decided to rebuild the app with dramatically increased functionality, improved UX, and a responsive UI.

+- Lighthouse Accessibility Score: 91% for browser view / 100% for mobile view

 [View the deployed site](https://kncaputo.github.io/underrated/)

 ## Tech Used